MemeLens: Multilingual Multitask VLMs for Memes: Introduction

-To address it, we benchmark \textit{(i)} unimodal baselines (text-only, image-only), \textit{(ii)} multimodal fusion and sequence-based architectures, and \textit{(iii)} causal/instruction-style VLMs, analyzing not only aggregate accuracy but also cross-task and cross-lingual transfer.
+This unification also raises an empirical question: \emph{which} modeling paradigm best supports multilingual multitask meme understanding under realistic heterogeneity?
+To address it, we benchmark \textit{(i)} unimodal baselines (text-only, image-only), \textit{(ii)} multimodal fusion and sequence-based architectures, and \textit{(iii)} causal/instruction-style VLMs, analyzing not only aggregate accuracy but also cross-task and cross-lingual transfer. \textit{Finally}, we situate our study relative to emerging efforts that emphasize robustness and generalization in meme understanding \citep{liu-etal-2025-mind,chen-etal-2025-adammeme}.

-Finally, we situate our study relative to emerging efforts that emphasize robustness and generalization in meme understanding \citep{liu-etal-2025-mind,chen-etal-2025-adammeme}.
-We summarize our main contributions below: \begin{itemize}[noitemsep,topsep=0pt,labelsep=.5em] \item We curate and consolidate a large collection of publicly available meme datasets, applying rigorous filtering and a unified annotation mapping to create a coherent, multilingual, multi-task training resource. \item We formulate meme understanding as \textbf{multilingual, multimodal multitask learning} and present a unified training setup over a large dataset mixture curated under a consistent \emph{text-over-image} meme definition. \item We provide a systematic empirical study across modeling paradigms, including unimodal, multimodal sequence-based, and large VLMs, evaluated under a unified training and benchmarking framework. \end{itemize} Our empirical analysis yields several key observations.
-We find that \textit{robust meme understanding consistently benefits from multimodal training}, but exhibits substantial variability across semantic task categories and datasets.
+We summarize our main contributions below: \begin{itemize} \item We curate and consolidate 38 publicly available meme datasets, applying rigorous filtering and a unified annotation mapping to create a coherent, multilingual, multi-task resource. \item We introduce a unified taxonomy spanning 9 languages and 20 tasks, together with a consistent training and evaluation protocol for cross-dataset benchmarking. \item We formulate meme understanding as \textbf{multilingual, multimodal and multitask learning} and present a unified training setup over a large dataset mixture curated under a consistent \emph{text-over-image} meme definition. \item We provide explanation-enhanced supervision and a systematic empirical study across modeling paradigms, including unimodal baselines, multimodal sequence models, and large VLMs, evaluated under a unified training and benchmarking framework.

+\end{itemize} \paragraph{Our empirical analysis yields several key observations.} We find that \textit{robust meme understanding consistently benefits from multimodal training}, but exhibits substantial variability across semantic task categories and datasets.
 Task families involving implicit or rhetorical meaning, such as humor and sarcasm, remain challenging across all paradigms.
 Additionally, we observe that models fine-tuned on individual datasets tend to over-specialize, \textit{motivating unified multitask training when broad coverage and cross-dataset robustness are required}.